joshuamorton/joshuamorton.github.com/experience.md

 priority: 3
 ---

+### Google
+During the summer of 2016 I interned at Google, working with the Youtube Desktop Testing team to improve testing infrastructre aiding in a frontend framework transition.

 ### College of Computing

 I worked for the College of Computing at Georgia Tech as a Career Ambassador.
 This involves reviewing students' resumes, running mock interviews, and developing curricula for improving students' career-preparedness.